luismcsoul/the-sustainable-republic/README.md

 .
 ### UPPER CAMERA: CORRELATION/STATISTICS COMMITTEE.

-92. A council (3, 5, 7 members?) of professionals in quantitative research, correlated variables and statistics will re-study the proposed laws  in order to forecast the implications to the general public; considering multidisciplinary crossed effects of the other areas.
+92. A council (3 members) of professionals in quantitative research, correlated variables and statistics will re-study the proposed laws  in order to forecast the implications to the general public; considering multidisciplinary crossed effects of the other areas.

 93. Such positions are obtained by a public career in the field, via progressive promotion.
 -